apetenchea/cdroot/source/_posts/coding-standards.md

 may decide to execute `num++ * 2` first, ending up with 22, but it may also execute `num++ * 4` first, in which case `result` would be 20.
 You don't even need a coding guideline to tell you how wrong this is, the compiler does it for you.
-To prevent such scenarious from happening, some languages, such as Python, deliberately do not define the `++` and `--` operators.
+To prevent such scenarios from happening, some languages, such as Python, deliberately do not define the `++` and `--` operators.
 However, there's nothing wrong with using them in C or C++, just make sure you keep side effects to a minimum.

 ## In practice